SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 Restore recently deleted tools.
 Currently, this option is only available in the graphical editor mode.

-#### Restore Deleted Footnotes
+#### Restore Deleted Popovers

-Restore recently deleted footnotes.
+Restore recently deleted popovers.
 Currently, this option is only available in the graphical editor mode.

 ### Help Menu